vsypko/inflight-supply-client/README.md

 All functionalities are accessible to registered users who can have roles such as admin, supervisor, or staff within their respective companies.
 The companies involved can be airlines or handlers/caterers.

+## Testing and Familiarization

+For the purpose of familiarization and testing, the site includes two registered airlines and two catering companies, each with their respective employees.
+These companies are fictional and have been created solely for testing purposes.

+If you wish to explore or test the program, please contact the site author at **vsypko.dev@gmail.com**.

 ### Admin Page

 On the admin page, company staff can upload relevant data: